|

 features or applications that may include administrative functions for a telephone network

+and is written prior to receiving an order from a customer.
 In his evidence, Mr. Forest noted that the software is comprised of

 many small and contained functions known as software packages.
 According to the witness, the software packages are set up to